-The Stanford Historical Society is a vibrant organization with over 900 members and about 200 volunteers.
+The Stanford Historical Society welcomes everyone with or without Stanford affiliation to become members.
+Currently there are over 900 members and about 200 volunteers.
 Many members regularly attend the exclusive members-only events and monthly programs as well as volunteer in Society projects.

 The Society publishes a journal, Sandstone & Tile, three times a year and occasional books of historical interest.
 It presents programs on various aspects of Stanford’s history, sponsors tours of historic homes and gardens on campus, conducts and makes accessible online oral history interviews on an ongoing basis .